Start page

 Having sufficient grounds, Peter Golden pointed out that the true beginning of modern Khazar studies is the scrupulous and honest work of the English scholar Douglas Morton Dunlop "The History of the Jewish Khazars" (GOLDEN PETER.
 2005: 40).
 Mr. Dunslop didn’t come up with the idea that the Khazars could have been among his ancestors, but in this work, he gives evidence that the Khazars considered themselves autochthonous in their land, that they were not counted as Türks, and that they could even be associated with the "Royal Scythians" of Herodotus (DUNLOP D.M.
 1954: 7-10).
 The idea of the Alans as "Royal" Scythians and Sarmatians can be found in our research (see Alans – Angles – Saxons).
 He also quotes the Arab geographer Ibn Said al-Maghribi as the usual, in his opinion, the image of the Arabs about the northern peoples:

-Skeptical about such a description of the Khazars, based on his own analysis of historical documents, Dunlop comes to the conclusion that there can be no doubt about the Turkic ethnicity of the Khazars and sets the task of finding a related (to be attached) them people (ibid: 34).
-Lacking relevant information and being guided by general reasoning, he comes to the conclusion that the Uyghurs should be such a people, despite the recognition that "the existing monuments of the Uigur dialect offer no support" for the connection between the Uyghurs and the Khazars (ibid: 39).
-Thus, no attention is paid to anything that contradicts the conclusion about the Turkic identity of the Khazars, as if these are insignificant details.
+Skeptical about such a description of the Khazars, based on his analysis of historical documents, Dunlop concludes that there can be no doubt about the Turkic ethnicity of the Khazars and sets the task of finding a related (to be attached) them people (ibid: 34).
+Lacking relevant information and being guided by general reasoning, he concludes that the Uyghurs should be such a people, despite the recognition that "the existing monuments of the Uigur dialect offer no support" for the connection between the Uyghurs and the Khazars (ibid: 39).
+Thus, no attention is paid to anything that contradicts the conclusion about the Turkic identity of the Khazars as if these are insignificant details.
 However, not only the devil is hidden in the details, but also the truth.
-Each of the insignificant facts can be an accidental coincidence or generally out of place, but when there are a lot of them and they all testify to the same thing, then they cannot be dismissed.
+Each of the insignificant facts can be an accidental coincidence or generally out of place, but when there are a lot of them and they all testify to the same thing, they cannot be dismissed.
 Such facts, among other things, can be the toponymy of the Lower Volga, deciphered with the help of the Old English language (see map below).

 Presumptive settlements of the Anglo-Saxons on the Lower Volga